Tuition Payment Policy

 - Practicing with an athletic team

 Students must have full payment arrangements made prior to the billing due date.
 It is in the best interest of each student to complete the FAFSA process and register for classes on time.
-Late registrants are afforded flexibility on these items only after the Student Finance team can verify acceptance of student aid or that full payment arrangements have been made
+Late registrants are afforded flexibility on these items only after the Student Finance team can verify acceptance of student aid or that full payment arrangements have been made.

-- Step 1:Make full payment arrangements
+- Make full payment arrangements

-- Step 2: Athletes may practice
+- Athletes may practice

-- Step 3: Residents may move in
+- Residents may move in

-- Step 5: Add/Drop deadline takes place
+- Add/Drop deadline takes place

 Past Due Balances